 Early pregnancy is an exciting time, however it can also be a challenging time, especially when there is daily nausea.
-Many women often experience some nausea and in some cases there can be vomiting as well.
+Many women often experience some nausea during pregnancy and in some cases there can be vomiting as well.
 While this has been known as “morning sickness” most women will tell you that it is rarely restricted to feeling unwell in the morning.
 It often begins around the 4 to 8 week mark and typically tends to ease off around the 12th-14th week of pregnancy, except when carrying twins, although in some women it can last most of the pregnancy.

 For some women, it can become difficult to be around even the smell of food, especially particular foods.
 For others, eating can ease the nausea, but it can be set off by moving around, or when they are hungry.
 Every woman’s experience of pregnancy is different, and often every pregnancy in the same woman is different.